Rizky-Iqbal36/raw-blogs/database/ORM/sequelize/get_rid_of_sequelize_migrations_files.md

-# Get Rid of Sequelize Migration Files
+# Get Rid of Migration Files

 I once join a team that using postgres and sequelize as their ORM, and they have dozens of migration files, when i try to migrate those files, i got a lot of error that saying the same problem coming from migration files.